kalibera/rchk/doc/SINGULARITY.md

-Rchk is available in pre-built singularity container on Linux systems.
+Rchk has been available in pre-built singularity container on Linux systems via Singularity Hub.
+This service has been shut down in 2021 and it is not possible to update the pre-built containers anymore.
+One can still use the old pre-built containers as described below, but they are rather old.
+For up-to-date pre-built rchk containers, please use docker.
+The following can also be used to build an up-to-date singularity container.

 To check R package `jpeg` from CRAN, one needs to do

 ```
 singularity pull shub://kalibera/rchk:bionic